data4knowledge/usdm_m11_resources/README.md

 - CORE, validation rules using the CDISC CORE engine
 - IG, The Implementation Guide

+### Supporting Info

-In the "Documents" directory you will find supporting information and examples
+In the "Documents" directory you will find supporting information and examples.
+Couple of things worth noting

+- [Informational diagram](https://github.com/cdisc-org/DDF-RA/blob/main/Documents/DDF%20USDM%20Model%20Informative.png).
+This is a different representation of the UML, with API infomration added, see the key top right.
+- The [changes directory](https://github.com/cdisc-org/DDF-RA/tree/main/Documents/Changes) holds the changes made during phase 3.

 # Tools